 What do you do if your teeth get chipped, cracked, decayed, or eroded?
 You contact a dentist who can use reconstructive dentistry to restore your smile so that it’s attractive and functional again.
 Reconstructive dentistry can repair essentially any damage to your teeth.
 The results will look beautiful and natural–few will guess you had your smile repaired–and you can enjoy eating all your favorite foods without worry.
 Plus, reconstructive dentistry can protect your other teeth from damage, too.

 Has your smile been damaged?
-To learn more about reconstructive dentistry in Westchester County, please call
+To learn more about reconstructive dentistry in Westchester County, please call (914) 332-4402 today for an appointment with a cosmetic dentist at Advanced Dentistry of Tarrytown.

 The goal of reconstructive dentistry is usually to make your smile as close as possible to the way it was before it was damaged.
 There are many potential causes of smile damage: